Solar focuses on nuts and bolts to cut costs

 Akeena's new Andalay branded panels have built-in micro-inverters to convert the direct current electricity produced by solar panels into alternating current rather than requiring a separate unit, as most systems do.

-Heavyweight panel makers have also gone back to the drawing board to design products so more work that used to happen at the construction site is done in the factory.
+Heavyweight panel makers have also gone back to the drawing board to design products, a kind of solar panel makeover that means more work that used to happen at the construction site is done in the factory.

 Solon and Suntech both recently launched new systems for the U.S. utility market that the companies say shave time and money off the installation costs.

-U.S. based SunPower Corp and Energy Conversion Devices have also introduced new products to make rooftop work easier.
+U.S. based SunPower Corp and Energy Conversion Devices have also introduced new products to make rooftop work easier as thin-film cells fatten the market for utility and commercial projects.

 "If you have to have to weld something or construct something (in the field), it's quite expensive," said Olaf Koester, chief executive at Solon's U.S. unit.